Code-Institute-Submissions/andywales83-Spooktacular-Memory-Game_NovResub/README.md

 - JavaScript
     - JavaScript has been used for all functionality of the game board.
-    - Bootstrap was also used to implement design features such as the nav bartoggler, cards, contact form styling and the footer.

 - Google Fonts
     - The project uses imported font families from the Google Font platform.